Are you looking to travel with your furry friend to another country any time soon?

 Apart from rabies there are many other infectious diseases that your pet may come into contact with if you travel abroad with him or her.
 The most important are the arthropod-borne diseases leishmaniasis, babesiosis and ehrlichiosis but they obviously vary from place to place.
 We strongly recommend you contact us as soon as you know that you want to take your pet abroad so that we can advise you accordingly.

-Are you ready to get your pet a passport or have more questions?
-Just call us today on 020 7221 3093 or email our surgery at firstname.lastname@example.org and we are happy to help!
+Are you ready to book a rabies vaccination or have more questions?
+Just call us today on 020 7221 3093 or book your appointment online and we are happy to help!